*Written in 2019, updated July 2023*

 After developing many sites on Squarespace, WordPress and Showit, I have a good understanding of each platform and which one would be the best for you!
 I don’t think there is a right or wrong answer to this question, so I will break down the advantages of each and let you decide.
-As a side note if WordPress is still in the running, read this blog next.
-Okay, moving on:

 If you are not tech-friendly this is probably your better choice as it is very clear, has an easier learning curve, and you can easily achieve an impressive site without coding.
 They have templates that are designed by designers and by just adding in your photos and verbiage you can have a fully-functioning, beautiful site.